nklagge/klaggenet/content/post/2011 10 31 The Gift The Form and Reason for Exchange in Archaic Societies.md

 ---
 date: 2011-10-31
 meta: true
-title: "The Gift: The Form and Reason for Exchange in Archaic Societies"
+title: "<em>The Gift: The Form and Reason for Exchange in Archaic Societies</em>"
+subtitle: "Marcel Mauss"
 toc: false
 categories:
 - Marcel Mauss